The Scarlet Pumpernickel

 The Scarlet Pumpernickel is a 1950 Warner Bros.
 Looney Tunes theatrical cartoon short, directed by Chuck Jones and written by Michael Maltese.
-The cartoon was released on March 4, 1950, and features Daffy Duck, along with a number of Looney Tunes stars, including the introduction of Melissa Duck.
+The cartoon was released on March 4, 1950, and stars Daffy Duck along with a number of other prominent Looney Tunes characters.
 The title is a play on the 1905 novel The Scarlet Pimpernel.

 In 1994 it was voted No. 31 of the 50 Greatest Cartoons of all time by members of the animation field.